THE TEN LEPERS.

-“For we do not have a High Priest who cannot sympathise with our weaknesses, but was in all points tempted as we are, yet without sin.
-Let us therefore come boldly to the throne of grace that we may obtain mercy and find grace to help in time of need.”
+“For we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are, yet without sin.
+Let us therefore come to the throne of grace, that we may obtain mercy and find grace to help ln in time of need.

 (Hebrews 4:15-16)